dogndata/schematic/README.md

 end
 ```

-You can have a custom pattern restriction from a custom validater:
+You can have a custom pattern restriction from a custom validator:

 ```ruby
 class MyValidator < ActiveModel::EachValidator